MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/network-atc-overview.md

   - Determine if a virtual switch is needed

-  - If a vSwitch is needed, it will create the required virtual adapters
+  - If a vSwitch is needed, it creates the required virtual adapters

   - Map the virtual adapters to the appropriate physical adapter

   - Assign VLANs

-  - :::zone pivot="azure-stack-hci" Beginning with Azure Stack HCI 22H2, :::zone-endNetwork ATC also automatically assign IP Addresses for storage adapters.
+  - :::zone pivot="azure-stack-hci" Beginning with Azure Stack HCI 22H2, :::zone-endNetwork ATC automatically assigns IP Addresses for storage adapters.

 - **Cluster network naming**: Network ATC automatically names the cluster networks based on their usage.
-For example, the storage network may be named _storage_compute(Storage\_VLAN711)_.
+For example, the storage network might be named _storage_compute(Storage\_VLAN711)_.

 - **Live Migration guidelines**: Network ATC keeps you up to date with the recommended guidelines for Live Migration based on the operating system version (you can always override).
 Network ATC manages the following Live Migration settings: